karunakarrao/DevOps/Docker/Docker-notes.md

 pause/unpause:
 -----------------------------
+Pausing a container is a Docker operation that temporarily stops all processes within a running container, Pausing a container allows you to temporarily free up system resources, such as CPU and memory, for other containers that need them.
+When you're troubleshooting issues within a container, pausing it can help you examine the container's file system or configurations without the interference of running processes.

 you can't perform any operation during this time, the container running but it will be in paused state.

 	$ docker pause my-nginx my-redis 	--> it will pause the container